numb1086/Calendar/README.txt

 /****************************Steps***************************/

-1.Input year and month
+1.Input your choice

-2.Establish an object to create a calendar
+2.Establish an object to select the mode

-3.Print out the calendar
+3.Print out the requirements

 /**********************************************************/

 /********************Method Analysis***********************/

-1.getCalendar()

-  ->Judge if the format of month is right.

-    ->If the year is leap year,the February day plus 1.

-    ->Find the sapce day of each month in that year.

-    ->Send the space day and month day to the show() method

-      to print the calendar.

-  ->If the format is wrong,the console will show error message.
+1.choice()
+  ->Select the method in MyCalendar object

 2.isLeapYear()
   ->Judge if the year is leap year.

     ->if the year can be divided by 4 and 400 or can't divided

       by 100,it is a leap year.

-3.show()
+3.firstSpace()

-  ->Use the space day and month day to print out the calendar.
+  ->Calculate the space day of the month in the year we selected.

+4.showLeapYear()
+  ->Show if that year is leap year.

+5.showDays()
+  ->Show how many days in that month of the selected year.

+6.showWeekDay()
+  ->Show what the day is in that month of the selected year.

+7.showCalendar()
+  ->Print out the calendar.

+8.showWeekend()
+  ->Show how many Saturdays and Sundays in that year.

 /**************************Reference**************************/
 http://blog.yam.com/ewestein/article/16667621